-Markets: Australia, Austria, Belgium, Denmark, Finland, Germany, Greece, Ireland, Italy, Malaysia, Netherlands, New Zealand, Norway, Spain, Sweden, Switzerland, United Kingdom
+Markets: Australia, Austria, Belgium, Denmark, Finland, Germany, Greece, Ireland, Italy, Malaysia, Mexico, Netherlands, New Zealand, Norway, Spain, Sweden, Switzerland, Thailand, United Kingdom

 Poiana is the most beloved Romanian chocolate brand.
 Poiana was launched in 1995 and became quickly market leader in chocolate.
 Since then Poiana remained one of consumers’ best choices due to the new and innovative products launched over the years and its high quality chocolate.

 Prince biscuits are crisp, delicious cookies available in more than eight countries, including Algeria, Austria, Belgium, China, France, Germany, Netherlands and Spain.
 Truly a royal treat, Prince biscuits come in crème-filled sandwiches, rolls and chocolate-covered varieties.

 Prince Polo was launched in 1955, during the early years of the Polish People's Republic (PRL), by Olza SA in Cieszyn.
 Nowadays, Prince Polo is offered in several sizes and a variety of flavors like Hazelnut and Milk.